9 Tips to Boost a Slow Metabolism

 The first benefit you’ll notice is that you feel full sooner, so you will eat less.

-Moreover, your body will only use what it needs and will discard the rest, because it’s easy to digest.
-Being light, it will be a rapid process that helps modify the metabolism.
+Moreover, your body will only use what it needs and discard the rest, because it’s easy to digest.
+Since it’s light, it will be a rapid process that helps modify the metabolism.